COSYNA Data Access

 In the COSYNA data portal all routine data that are measured in COSYNA can be selected and displayed in combination with remote sensing and radar data.

-COSYNA adheres to an open access policy, providing scientists, coastal management and laypersons with equal access to all COSYNA data and metadata.
-The COSYNA data portal presents all data and metadata in a comprehensive format.
-The users can select parameters, data sources, time frames and format types (overlay raster map or time series diagrams) and can either plot or download the data.
+COSYNA follows an open data policy for users from the scientific community, coastal managers or interested lay persons.
+The COSYNA data portal presents all COSYNA data and metadata in a comprehensive way.
+The user can select parameter, data sources, time range and presentation type (overlay raster map or time series diagram) and choose to either display or download the selected data.
+The actual data retrieval is controlled exclusively by the metadata.

 The example depicts a combination of FerryBox data and MERIS data for chlorophyll.